richeney/aks-secure-vwan-snat/README.md

     * Used 201.1.0.0/24 for the hub address space.
 (Smallest possible is /24.)
     * Include VPN Gateway but don't select Security Partner Providers
-    * Standard Firewall enabled with 1 public IP and default Deny Policy
+    * In Settings -> Configuration, set Branch-to-branch as disabled.

 1. Added alpha site using s2svpn.sh
 1. Check BGP with routes.sh

 > Will add beta and gamma later.

 ## AKS spoke vNet

-Set for kubenet, optional Application Gateway Ingress Controller
+Set for kubenet, separate loadbalancer subnet plus identity

 1. Create the resource group